thiagobien/ACL/workshop/04_Building_Environment_zero/6_Clone_GitHub_Repositories/README.md

     ./cloneall.sh <ORGANIZATION>
     ```

-    which will git clone these repos
+    which will git clone these repos from your GitHub organization:

     ```
     carts